jay-joo-code/glue3-spaced/README.md

 # Spaced

-Spaced is a flashcard app that supports code blocks and spaced repetition.
-It's a tool to help software engineers (or me specifically) retain information.
+Spaced is a flashcard app that supports spaced repetition, code blocks, keyboard shortcuts.

+It's a tool specifically designed to help me retain information.

+Feel free to dig around, but you will have a bad user experience, because it's specifically designed for me.

 ## Extend Glue root